datawowio/datawow-python/README/ai_docs.md

 # Common function
 For every classes there are common functions to get list of data and find by ID.
-We've going to show you how to use it.
+We're going to show you how to use it.

 ## Query list of data by  `list()`